The words of eternal life3 Oct 2018

 ‘Do you also wish to go away?’
 At this point Simon Peter’s answer was ‘Yes’.
 Cold, he thought he could receive warmth only from flames.
 Vulnerable, he tried to blend in with the onlookers.
 Despairing, he denied his own deepest identity.

 After the resurrection, at a second charcoal fire (John 21:9), Jesus is cooking with some bread and fish.
 It is a Eucharistic moment of abundance as the disciples bring some of the fish they have just caught.
 Jesus invites the disciples to ‘Come and have breakfast.’
 There is a sense of uplift and renewal in the presence of the resurrected Lord.

 In an offer of reconciliation and friendship, Jesus asks Simon Peter the same question three times: ‘Simon son of John, do you love me?’
 Each time he replies ‘Yes, Lord; you know that I love you’ (John 21:15-19).
 The final time he adds ‘Lord, you know everything!’

 Jesus has the words of eternal life, and it is in responding to his repeated question that Simon Peter recovers his own primary identity as a disciple.
 He finds his voice again.
 This is Simon Peter’s experience of the resurrection: new hope in Jesus’ presence and new life in Jesus’ words.

 For all that that lies ahead, Simon Peter receives a mission: ‘tend my sheep.’
 In tending the sheep, Simon Peter will need to attend to Jesus’ words.
-‘Do you also wish to go away?’James O'Brien is a graduate teacher who works as an Editorial Assistant with Jesuit Communications.
+‘Do you also wish to go away?’James O'Brien is an Editorial Assistant with Jesuit Communications.